K5ND Contesting

 Giving Back.
 Paying it Forward.

-I continue to enjoy contesting and as such, it’s well to give back.
-Toward that end, I’ve written a number of articles on this website to share the fun of contesting and offer insight into the technical aspects.
-I’ve also written articles for the ARRL National Contest Journal and now I’m writing the full results articles for the ARRL June VHF Contest, starting in with the 2023 article.
-I recently provided a presentation to the Central States VHF Conference on the June 2023 VHF contest.
+I continue to enjoy contesting, and as such, it’s well to give back.
+Toward that end, I’ve written a number of articles on this website to share the fun of contesting and offer insights into the technical aspects.
+I’ve also written articles for the ARRL National Contest Journal, and now I’m writing the full-results articles for the ARRL June VHF Contest, starting with the 2023 article, and for the ARRL September VHF Contest, starting in 2024, and, more recently, for the ARRL January VHF Contest in 2026.
+Read more about writing these articles at Behind the Keyboard — VHF Contest Results Writeup.

 That’s my story in a nutshell.
 I hope you find your favorite type of contesting and the entry category that fits.
 Good luck.